CTeillet/recasepunct-api/README.md

-Certainly!
-Here is the `README.md` file for your project written in Markdown without the initial code block:

 # Recasepunc Docker API

 This project provides a REST API based on Flask to use **recasepunc**, a tool that corrects letter casing and punctuation in text.
 The API is hosted in a Docker container, and the language model used by **recasepunc** can be easily customized.